 Happy New Year!!!!

 It is time for end of year reflections and lists.
 What is it about lists that attract us so much?
 I love reading other people’s lists, and this post traditionally gets a fair amount of traffic.
 Something about reading what other people have enjoyed in list form allows me to better figure out my own preferences.
 I also get great suggestions–for example, I was just perusing another blogger’s end of year list, where I discovered Wild Rosemary and Lemon Cake: A Collection of Italian Recipes from the Amalfi Coast, a cookbook I had never heard of.
-Now it is at the top of my wish list thanks to Jackie over at Jackie Writes.
+Now it is at the top of my wish list thanks to Jackie over at Jackie Writes (her blog seems to be down so I no longer have a link for you, alas).

 As many of you know, my list is always a mish mash.
 Yes there are cookbooks, but it is not all cookbooks, and the order is irrelevant.
 Basically my list is anything and everything that got me seriously excited as a cook, baker and eater in 2013.
 So without further ado…